Zojirushi vs Tiger Rice Cooker

 - you cook rice daily or batch-cook

-- you want a machine that feels heavier and more substantial
+- you like a machine that feels heavier and more substantial

-- you’re willing to trade some ease for raw heating capacity
+- you are willing to trade some polish for a tougher feel

 Real-world use